Avoiding food waste

 Planning your meals is one of the most effective ways you can cut wastage and food bills.
 Start by checking your fridge, freezer and store cupboard to see what you need to use.
 Decide what meals you will prepare and make a shopping list of what you don’t have.
 Only buy enough for the meals you have planned.

 Always follow the storage instructions on food labels.
 Fresh food will last longer in the fridge and even longer in the freezer.
-If you have food that is still good but you aren’t likely to use it before its ‘Use By’ or ‘Best Before’ date you could freeze it.
+If you have food that is still good but you aren’t likely to use it before its ‘Use By’ or ‘Best Before’ date you could freeze it until you want to use it.

 There are plenty of tips about storage at Love Food Hate Waste

-Being creative with your left-over food is the clever way to save those pennies – and it really just means thinking before you throw.
+Being creative with your left-over food is the clever way to save some money.
 With a little bit of thought, you can create some delicious surprises from your leftovers – because reheated leftover food often tastes better.

 Check the internet for recipes that use leftovers such as: